senecajs/senecajs.org/src/pages/docs/tutorials/unit-testing.md

 network communications.
 This also lets you define mock messages that the plugin might need.

-Let's build a simple color name to hex conversion service to demonstrate this approach.
+Let's build a simple color name-to-hex conversion service to demonstrate this approach.
 Full source code is available in the [`code/unit-testing`](https://github.com/senecajs/senecajs.org/blob/master/code/unit-testing) folder.